-Wildflower and Grass Mixes:
+Forb (flowering plants) and Grass Mixes:

-- Seed mixes should have a minimum seeding rate of 30 40 seeds/sq. ft.
+Seed mixes should have a minimum seeding rate of 30 - 40 seeds/sq. ft.
 Site conditions (wet/dry), species selected, time of planting, weather, and other factors can affect the seeding rates.
 Higher seeding rates may have a greater likelihood of success.
-It is highly encouraged to work with a native seed company to ensure proper seeding rate. - At least 40% of the total seeding rate by count should be composed of perennial wildflowers. - Native grasses / sedges should compose 25% 50% of the seed mix.
+It is highly encouraged to work with an experienced seed company or landscaper to ensure proper seeding rate.